 You signed up for the Steamboat Marathon, Half or 10K, congratulations!
 While in some cases the first steps are always the hardest, things don’t always work that way with running.
 Registering for the race with “keyboard courage” is arguably the easy part.
-And after you’ve paid your fees and received that confirmation email, you’re probably thinking, now what?
+And after you’ve paid your registration and received that confirmation email, you’re probably thinking, now what?

 Worry not!
 We are here to help you on your marathon, half-marathon, or 10k journey to help you have a successful race.
 The first step to any race training is to have a plan.
 Whether your race is five or three months out, your training should be about building a base, both mentally and physically.